-In 1994, in a horrific accident that could have ended in tragedy, Mick Foley lost his ear in a match against Big Van Vader.
+In 1994, a horrific accident almost ended in tragedy for Mick Foley in a match against Big Van Vader.
 This story is not for the faint of heart.
 And who said wrestling was fake?

 Mick Foley Describes How He Lost His Ear in a Match Against Vader